Since this project

 Note: There were

-a number of minute differences between the convertible and
+a number of small differences between the convertible and

 wearing original paint color -- Candyapple Red.